msfninja/schedule/README.md

   port: 150
 ```

 Where presumably the default number 150 represents the port.
-Changing this to a value that is not a valid TCP/UDP port will result in an error upon initiating the server.
+Changing this to a value that is not a valid transmission control protocol or user datagram protocol port will result in an error upon initiating the server.

 ### Compiling Sass Code